Tiktok vs. Instagram vs. Youtube for your influencer marketing campaigns : Pros and Cons

 Unique

 TikTok creators tend to be the most quirky and funny of them all.
-If it fits your brand’s image, give them the creative freedom and watch them create attention-grabbing content for your brand.
+If it fits your brand’s image, give them the creative freedom and watch them create attention-grabbing content for your brand especially by integrating meme sound effects for a unique touch.

 You can then ask them for usage rights and use the same content in your ad campaigns as well.